Aboriginal culture & customs

 Cultural Protocols refer to the customs, lore and codes of behaviour of a particular group.
 Protocols are an important part of all cultures and exist to ensure that people behave and interact in an appropriate manner.

-Showing respect for the cultural protocols of Aboriginal and Torres Strait Islander community demonstrates acceptance of the cultural tradition s, history and diversity of that particular community and it also acknowledges that the processes and procedure of non-Indigenous communities are equally valid and demands the same respect as one's own cultural protocols.
+Showing respect for the cultural protocols of Aboriginal and Torres Strait Islander community demonstrates acceptance of the cultural traditions, history and diversity of that particular community.
+It also acknowledges that the processes and procedure of Aboriginal and Torres Strait Islander communities are equally valid and should have the same respect as one's own cultural protocols.

-By incorporating Aboriginal cultural protocols into official events we are able to :
+By incorporating Aboriginal cultural protocols into official events, we are able to:

-• recognise and pay respect to Aboriginal peoples, cultures and heritage
+• Recognise and pay respect to Aboriginal peoples, cultures and heritage.

-• communicate Aboriginal cultural practices to the wider community to promote respect and understanding
+• Communicate Aboriginal cultural practices to the wider community to promote respect and understanding.

-• demonstrate recognition of Aboriginal peoples unique position which can assist in building relationships and partnerships
+• Demonstrate recognition of Aboriginal people's unique position which can assist in building relationships and partnerships.

 Welcome to Country Ceremony